soumitradev/SlideXtract/README.md

                          Time between frames. [default: 0.5s] --threshold THRESHOLD, -d THRESHOLD
-                         Threshold distance to recognize as different frame. [default: 1000] --workers WORKERS, -w WORKERS
+                         Threshold distance to recognize as different frame. [default: 1000] --inmemory INMEMORY, -m INMEMORY
+                         Describes if processing is to be done in memory. [default: 0] --workers WORKERS, -w WORKERS
-                         Number of processes to run parallelly. [default: 8] --format FORMAT, -f FORMAT
+                         Number of processes to run parallelly.
+NOTE: If processing is being done in memory, processing is forced single threaded. [default: 8]
+  --maxframes MAXFRAMES, -x MAXFRAMES
+                         [InMemory only] Maximum number of unprocessed frames to hold in memory at a time. [default: 25] --format FORMAT, -f FORMAT
                          File format of output slides.
 Allowed values are: bmp (fastest), png (slowest) and jpg/jpeg. [default: bmp]
   --batch BATCH, -b BATCH
-                         Describes if Path is a path to a folder of videos. [default: 0]
+                         Describes if Path is a path to a folder of videos. [default: 0] --help, -h             display this help and exit --version              display version and exit
 ```

 For some reason the `bmp` format is fastest, and the `png` format is slowest.
 This probably has something to do with codecs, and how `ffmpeg` handles stuff.
 This has been tested on a real lecture (about an hour long) with a 5 second interval between frames.